slavistan/dotfiles/README.md

 }
 ```

-When using the shell function's name `$0` in the help reply the master script
+When using the shell function's name `$0` in the usage help reply the master
-substitutes the `__install_`-prefix such that the proper usage command is
+script substitutes the `__install_`-prefix such that the proper usage command is
 displayed when listing all available modules.
 For the example above the relevant
 output of `./install.zsh --list-modules` is as follows: